 That’s why you need FAQs.
 Check the big ecommerce platforms like DHL, eBay, Amazon, and Alibaba; they have a section that addresses the Frequently Asked Questions.

 That is the section to clarify what an average customer might be insinuating about your brand, service, and product.
-It will avoid later disagreements since all assumptions will be cleared and everyone will be on the same table?
+It will avoid later disagreements since all assumptions will be cleared and everyone will be at the same table.

 Do you have a FAQ section on your ecommerce website?
 Source for what customers always ask from you and address them accordingly.